gugazimmermann/dragonspage/article2.md

 });
 ```

-And we can be tempted just to copy and modify to create four tables that we need, but this is not a cool stuff to be done.
-Insteed we will create a JSON with the Table data.
+We can be tempted to just copy and modify and then create the four tables we need, but this is not cool to be done.
+Instead, we will create a JSON with the Table data.

-Mary already sent to you the JSON files with the data of each table, you can find here: https://github.com/gugazimmermann/dragonspage/tree/part-2/data - copy the files `dragon_bonus_attack.json`, `dragon_current_power.json`, `dragon_family.json`, and `dragon_stats.json` to `data/` inside the local project.
-After take a look at the file we decide that the tables will be like this:
+Mary already sent to us the JSON files with the data for each table, you can find here: https://github.com/gugazimmermann/dragonspage/tree/part-2/data - copy the files `dragon_bonus_attack.json`, `dragon_current_power.json`, `dragon_family.json`, and `dragon_stats.json` to `data/` inside the local project.
+After taking a look at the files we decide that the tables will be like this:

 | Table                | Primary Key   | Sort Key |
 | -------------------- | ------------- | -------- |